NewlandWaze/NewlandWaze/README.md

 - 👋 Hi, I’m @NewlandWaze
-- 👀 I’m interested in backend programming
+- 👀 I’m a Full stack developer
-- 🌱 I’m currently learning linux programming,
+- 🌱
 - 💞️ I’m looking to collaborate on all friendly working environments...

 <!---